meyvizhii/website/outreach.md

 # Outreach

 I like doodling to escape fixing bugs in my code.
-Some of these doodles are based on science to explain(read as excuse) the time I spend on them.
+Some of these doodles are based on science to explain away the time I spend on them.

 ---
 Glasgow PG Seminars 2024-2025